Ganap Party: Inception

-The coming of Japan
+Japanese invasion

-Ganap was able to organise and they were one of only four parties allowed to stand in the 1941 election, when Manuel L. Quezon sought re-election.
+Ganap was able to organise as one of only four parties allowed to stand in the 1941 Philippine general election, when Manuel L. Quezon sought re-election.
 They fielded Celerino Tiongco for president, Pilar V. Aglipay of the Republican Party for vice president, and a 23-man senatorial slate.
 The party's main area of support was the Bulacan-Southern Luzon area, where the major land estates were located.
 As the party gained strength, membership spread to other provinces, such as La Union and Pangasinan.
 However, they didn't win any elective position in the said election.
 Celerino placed fourth, getting 22,474 votes, or 1.34% of the votes cast, Aglipay placed third, while none of their senatorial candidates ranked above 65th.

-The Pacific theater of the World War II was opened on December 8, 1941 (Philippine time), with the bombing of Pearl Harbor.
-After that mission, Japanese planes proceeded to bomb targets in Davao.
-By Christmas, the Japanese forces had landed on Philippine soil.
+The Pacific War began on December 8, 1941 (Philippine time) with the attack on Pearl Harbor.
+After that mission, Japanese planes proceeded to bomb targets in Davao City.
+By Christmas, Japanese forces had landed on Philippine soil.
 Among the invaders was the pro-Japanese Katipunan general Artemio Ricarte.
 In early April 1942, the Japanese liberated Ramos from his imprisonment, without forgetting to mobilize Ganap support for the Japanese.

-Role in the Japanese occupation
+Role in the occupation

 Ganap saw the Japanese as saviors of the Philippines, and its members readily collaborated with them during the occupation of the islands.
 Many Ganap members were recruited into the Yoin, or United Nippon, an organisation dedicated to performing auxiliary and menial duties for the Japanese expeditionary force.

-Other Ganap members were absorbed by the Japanese Army, and were issued weapons.
+Other Ganap members were absorbed by the Imperial Japanese Army, and were issued weapons.
 Widespread abuse of these duties and powers was reported, and guerrilla outfits retaliated by harassing Ganap members and their families.
 In return, the Ganap members would begin sending "Intelligence scouts" into the enemy guerrilla units and their families.
 If proven that they were anti-Japanese or have killed a fellow Ganap member, these outfits would be rooted out and assassinated.

 The Nacionalista Party clique, led by then-President José P. Laurel and former Philippine Executive Commission Chairman Jorge B. Vargas, became worried over the growing power of the Ganap Party.
 Ganap was therefore sidelined when the occupiers decreed the creation of KALIBAPI into which they were merged.
 Although the party was a constituent of KALIBAPI, Ganap never exercised real influence within the new grouping, partly at the suggestion of Laurel and Vargas.
 Many of the original party followers would go on to form the basis of the militia group Makapili, which the Japanese founded in November 1944.